-The Brewers kick off a six-game homestand tonight at Miller Park against the San Diego Padres and a famous California menu item will be on the menu at the Double Clutch.
+The Brewers kick off a four-game series tonight at Miller Park against the Miami Marlins and we’ve got a Miami Cubano Sandwich at the Double Clutch.

 In addition, the Spaghetti-in-a-Meatball will also be available for $9.50.

-As always, the Double Clutch is located outside section 215 on the Loge Level for the three games of the Padres series at Miller Park.
+As always, the Double Clutch is located outside section 215 on the Loge Level at Miller Park.

-Also available throughout the Cardinals series is the always popular Spaghetti-in-a-Meatball, which is served with a bread stick for $9.00.
+Also available throughout the Cardinals series is the always popular Spaghetti-in-a-Meatball, which is served with a bread stick for $9.50.